 Shannon Danielson, Center Director/Owner

 I graduated from Vanderbilt University in Nashville, TN with a Bachelor of Engineering degree in Mechanical Engineering.
 After graduation, I worked for fifteen years in the engineering and technology industry.
 I have volunteered extensively in the local schools, working with students in reading and math.
-I have been married for 29 years, and we have two sons, David, a senior at Davidson College majoring in Math and Economics, and Patrick, a sophomore at Davidson College majoring in Computer Science.
+I have been married for 30 years, and we have two sons, David, a graduate of Davidson College majoring in Math and Economics, and Patrick, a junior at Davidson College majoring in Computer Science.
 Sharing my passion for math and learning with the instructors and the students makes this one of the most rewarding jobs I have ever had.

 Camille, Assistant Center Director